blopax/expert_system/README.md

 -f, --fast            algorithm stops as soon as queries values are confirmed. (only for backward chaining resolution_mode) -a, --advice          program displays some advice if some facts are ambiguous.
--c, --complete        program says if ruleset contains rules that are not Horn clauses -r, --resolution_mode {backward_chaining,resolution}
+-c, --complete        program says if ruleset contains rules that are not Horn clauses -p, --proof           program propose a proof for each query. (only for backward chaining.
+Raises a warning if not complete) -r, --resolution_mode {backward_chaining,resolution}
                       choose the resolution mode. default to backward_chaining
 </pre>